fcarlone/node-sql-strorefront/README.md

 `View Products for Sale` displays a full inventory list

-`View Low Inventory` displays a inventory list for products with stock quantity less than five
+`View Low Inventory` displays an inventory list for products with stock quantity less than five

-Insturctions for `Add to Inventory` menu option:
+Instructions for `Add to Inventory` menu option:
 - Enter a Product ID number for the item you want to add quantity
 - Then enter the quantity

-Insturctions for `Add New Product` menu option:
+Instructions for `Add New Product` menu option:
 - Enter the product name you want to add
 - Choice a department name the new product pertain to
 - Enter the product's unit price
 - Enter the product's quantity

-See Manager View Demo below to see a video demostration
+See Manager View Demo below to see a video demonstration

-### Superisor View Instructions:
+### Supervisor View Instructions:
 In the terminal type the following command to start the Manager view:
 `node bamazonSupervisor.js`